MicrosoftDocs/gestures-docs/articles/overview-set-up-project-prague.md

     ![Gesture Detection Dashboard](Images\MicrosoftGesturesService.png)

 1. When installation completes, you will have an environment variable named "MicrosoftGesturesInstallDir".
 This variable points at the directory where all our assemblies are located.
-You can use it to reference our assemblies from your code.-->
+You can use it to reference our assemblies from your code.

+1. Don't forget to restart VisualStudio or command line for the environment varibales to work-->